philiprj/ClarityMLE/README.md

 * Test in production - Shadow Testing, A/B Testing, Canary Release, Bandits
 * Pre model development stages of ML lifecycle - Data Engineering, Training Data, Feature Engineering, Model Development and Testing
 * Human-in-the-loop feedback.
 For low probability predictions we may want to include human feedback/labels.
 Interesting video of the topic of how poorly written addresses are handled [here](https://www.youtube.com/watch?v=XxCha4Kez9c).
+* Batch features - The only features for this app come streaming from the request.
+More complex model applications may use a combination of streaming and batch features.
+Batch features may be stored in data warehouses, for example we may store the median food preperation time for a restaurant when predicting the estimated delivery time for a food delivery app.
+*

 ## Setup